 LUBRAJEL[TM] is an extensive line of water-based moisturizing and lubricating gel formulations that are used as ingredients in personal care (primarily cosmetic/skincare) products.
-In the personal care industry, they are used primarily as moisturizers and bases for other cosmetic ingredients, and can be found as an ingredient in skin creams, moisturizers, makeup, and body lotions.
-The largest selling product in the LUBRAJEL line in 2013 was LUBRAJEL CG, followed in sales by LUBRAJEL OIL.
-Some of the other varieties of LUBRAJEL sold for cosmetic use (all using the LUBRAJEL name), in descending order of sales, are MS, DV, PF (including Norgel (see LUBRAJEL PF below)), NP, II XD, WA, and TW.
+In the personal care industry, they are used primarily as moisturizers and as bases for other cosmetic ingredients, and can be found as an ingredient in skin creams, moisturizers, makeup, and body lotions.
+The largest-selling product in the LUBRAJEL personal care line in 2014 was LUBRAJEL OIL, followed by LUBRAJEL CG.
+Some of the other varieties of LUBRAJEL sold for cosmetic use (all using the LUBRAJEL name), in descending order of sales, are PF (including Norgel (see LUBRAJEL PF below)), MS, DV, and NP.
 In addition, many of these products are available in comparable formulations that do not contain parabens as the preservative, and instead use a different preservative system that is preferred by some customers.
 Those equivalent products are differentiated by adding the word "Free" after the name (for example, LUBRAJEL MS Free, DV Free, etc.), indicating that those formulations do not contain parabens.